nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endprotip %}

-### Register a URL scheme
+### Register a URI scheme

-Branch opens your app by using its URL scheme (`yourapp://`), which should be unique to your app.
+Branch opens your app by using its URI scheme (`yourapp://`), which should be unique to your app.

 1. On the [Link Settings](https://dashboard.branch.io/#/settings/link) page of the Branch dashboard, ensure that **I have an Android App** is checked and **Android URI Scheme** is filled.
 1. Choose the `Activity` you want to open up when a link is clicked.
 This is typically your `SplashActivity` or a `BaseActivity` that all other activities inherit from.
 1. Inside your `AndroidManifest.xml`, locate where the selected `Activity` is defined.
 1. Within the `Activity` definition, insert the intent filter provided below.
-Change `yourApp` under `android:scheme` to the URL scheme you've selected.
+Change `yourApp` under `android:scheme` to the URI scheme you've selected.

 {% highlight xml %}
 <intent-filter>